Shehryar Afridi: Early life and education

+Professional career

+Before entering politics, Afridi worked for a multinational company in Germany.

 Political career

 Member of the National Assembly of Pakistan

-Afridi ran for the seat of National Assembly of Pakistan as an independent candidate from Constituency NA-14 (Kohat) in 2002 Pakistani general election but was unsuccessful.
+Afridi ran for the seat of National Assembly of Pakistan as an independent candidate from Constituency NA-14 (Kohat) in the 2002 Pakistani general election but was unsuccessful.
 He received 12,083 votes and lost the seat to a candidate of Muttahida Majlis-e-Amal.

-Afridi was elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-14 (Kohat) in 2013 Pakistani general election.
+Afridi was elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-14 (Kohat) in the 2013 Pakistani general election.
 He received 68,129 votes and defeated a candidate of Jamiat Ulema-e Islam (F) (JUI-F).
-He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-32 (Kohat) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-32 (Kohat) in the 2018 Pakistani general election.
 He received 82,248 votes and defeated Gohar Mohammad Khan Bangash, a candidate of Muttahida Majlis-e-Amal (MMA).

 Minister of State for Interior

 On 28 August 2018, he was named by Prime Minister Imran Khan as Minister of State for Interior.
 On 31 August 2018, he was sworn in as Minister of State for Interior in the federal cabinet of PM Imran Khan.